Liquid Wax vs. Spray Wax vs. Paste Wax: Which Is The Best?

 As you can see above, there’s no actual winner when we compare liquid wax vs. paste wax vs. spray wax.
 It all depends on your preferences.
 But again, the liquid wax paint protection solution will probably fit most people, especially if it’s synthetic wax because of its extended longevity.

-Furthermore, you should also be aware of the differences between natural and synthetic waxes, a.k.a. paint sealants, so make sure to learn those as well since that’s the only way you’ll be able to pick just the right car wax for your vehicle.
+You should also be aware of the differences between natural and synthetic waxes, so make sure to learn those as well since that’s the only way you’ll be able to pick just the right car wax for your vehicle.